Catalonian Trails

 Chobe Safari Lodge is located on the banks of the Chobe River in northern Botswana, situated in the town of Kasane, where the borders of Botswana, Zimbabwe, Namibia and Zambia meet.
 Accommodation is either in the luxury River Rooms, Safari Rooms, or the traditional thatched rondavels.
 Our groups will usually stay in the Safari Rooms, which include ensuite facilities with bath and shower, air conditioning, satellite TV, telephone and a private patio.
 The lodge has a number of facilities including an outdoor pool, a cocktail bar, the Sedudu Bar; overlooking Sedudu Island in the Chobe River, an internet café, a volleyball and squash court, a health and beauty salon and a curio and craft shop.

 On the banks of the Kwando River, that separates Namibia and Botswana, we stay at Kwando Camp on the Namibian side.
 The Camp takes advantage of the beautiful location, with thatched ‘island tents’ built on poles with a deck overlooking the river.
-These bungalows are more like huts or chalets than tents, and come with en suite facilities and mosquito nets.
+These bungalows are more like huts or chalets than tents, and come with ensuite facilities and mosquito nets.
 The thatched roof provides thermal regulation, cooling the rooms in summer and keeping them warm in winter.

 Electricity is provided at the most required times by a generator.

 Pepere Island Tented Camp is located deep in the delta on a remote island set on the Pepere Lagoon.
-The accommodation consist of 12 Meru style tents, all overlooking the delta and have their own shower and WC facilities.
+The accommodation consists of 12 Meru style tents, all overlooking the delta and have their own shower and WC facilities.

 Namibia's n'Kwazi lodge is situated in northern Namibia, 21 km east of Rundu.
 The lodge offers environment friendly bungalows with ensuite facilities.
 Wi-Fi is usually available in the lodge's bar and lounge area.